automl/ConfigSpace/docs/source/index.rst

 `auto-sklearn`_.
 To read more about our group and projects, visit our homepage `AutoML.org <https://www.automl.org>`_.

-This documentation explains how to use ConfigSpace and show you its abilities.
+This documentation explains how to use ConfigSpace and demonstrates its features.
 In the :doc:`quickstart`, you will see how to set up a :class:`~ConfigSpace.configuration_space.ConfigurationSpace` and add hyperparameters of different types to it.
-Besides containing hyperparameters, a :class:`~ConfigSpace.configuration_space.ConfigurationSpace` can contain constraints such as conditions and forbidden clauses (:math:`\rightarrow` :doc:`user guide <User-Guide>`).
+Besides containing hyperparameters, a :class:`~ConfigSpace.configuration_space.ConfigurationSpace` can contain constraints such as conditions and forbidden clauses.
+Those are introduced in the :doc:`user guide <User-Guide>`.

-Furthermore, in the :ref:`serialization section <Serialization>`, it will be explained how to serialize a defined :class:`~ConfigSpace.configuration_space.ConfigurationSpace` for later usage.
+Furthermore, in the :ref:`serialization section <Serialization>`, it will be explained how to serialize a :class:`~ConfigSpace.configuration_space.ConfigurationSpace` for later usage.

 .. _SMAC3: https://github.com/automl/SMAC3